Some techniques for you to try and help with recovery.

 Collaboration, so you actually work with others on their body language, to counteract any effects it has on you.
 Make yourself aware and sensitive to seeing others and your own physiology.
 Changes in breathing, skin tone, the tone of voice, shift in body movements.

-Anchoring, managing your own thoughts Matching a sound or touch, with an idea or feeling.
+Anchoring, managing your own thoughts Matching a sound or touch with an idea or feeling.
 When you walk into the kitchen to get a drink and notice the pots need putting away, that’s a natural anchor, what you see with your eyes, your mind then wants you to do.
-Visual anchors or thought anchors, when your feeling anxiety, or thinking negative thoughts, find a positive photo or thought to bring you back to reality, find your anchor.
-Put your hand on your heart and take deep breaths, consciously make an effort to do this and tell yourself it’s ok, or tell yourself a positive thought, whenever you feel anxiety or negative thinking, coming in.
+Visual anchors or thought anchors, when you are feeling anxious or thinking negative thoughts, find a positive photo or thought to bring you back to reality, find your anchor.
+Put your hand on your heart and take deep breaths, consciously make an effort to do this and tell yourself it’s ok, or tell yourself a positive thought whenever you feel anxiety or negative thinking coming in.

-When your feeling those negative emotions, these are normal emotions and life has a way of letting them creep in, it’s finding the right strategies for you to handle them, so when they come in, stop and think of three things you are genuinely grateful for in your life, it can be hard to find when our minds in the negative, work hard to find them, once found focus on those things to be grateful for and be proud of yourself and who you are.
+When you’re feeling those negative emotions, these are normal emotions, and life has a way of letting them creep in.
+It’s finding the right strategies for you to handle them, so when they come in, stop and think of three things you are genuinely grateful for in your life.
+It can be hard to find when our minds are negative.
+Work hard to find them.
+Once found, focus on those things to be grateful for and be proud of yourself and who you are.

 You are amazing, you can, and you will recover and live a much happier life.